 - We always need control participants with whom to compare individuals with OCD.
 Control participants need to pass a set of screening tests; psychiatric diagnoses, substance abuse, and major medical or neurological diseases are typically excluded.
 As with participants with OCD, control participants will be compensated for their time.
 Please do not hesitate to contact us if you are at all interested.

 - What can you tell me about your support group?

 Our peer support group is for individuals who have OCD to discuss matters surrounding the condition.
 Topics covered include living with OCD, treatment experiences, share things that have helped, etc. An open, accepting, non-judgmental atmosphere is emphasized is which people can be free to share without fear of shame or ridicule, and can receive empathic and active support from others.

 Participation is free of charge, and individuals do not have to be participants in our research to attend.

 - When and where does the support group meet?

-The group meets on the first and third Thursday of each month from 3:00-4:00.
+The group meets on the first Thursday of each month from 3:00-4:00.
 The location is at 34 Park Street, 3rd Floor, Clinical Neuroscience Research Unit (CNRU) conference room.

 Parking is available at Air Rights Garage.
 Please bring your ticket for validation.
 Please note that we cannot provide validation for parking in any other garage or lot.